xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 *"Ideas are like avocados.
 You can’t let ‘em sit around for too long.
 Here’s the hack to cut your time in half.
 Don’t make long lists.
 For example: Imagine you’re trying to find sponsors for your event.
 Don’t make a list of 25 potential sponsors in a spreadsheet.
 Take the first name - and call them immediately (even if you don’t know what to say).
 Action, not lists!
 Lists are just a fancy form of procrastination"* - Shaan Puri

 *"Inspiration is perishable - act on it immediately."* - Naval Ravikant

+## Dream 100

+You can think of the Dream 100 as the 100 people that stand between you and your dream customers online — those could be podcast host, blog writer, newsletter authors, Facebook group owners, YouTubers, influencers, or pretty much anything else.

+The idea is then to build relationships with each of these 100 people so that you’re “digging a well” before you need it.

+Then when you're launching something new, you reach out to them or send them your product for free hoping that they will share it on their platforms.

+The framework is also useful whether you're trying to build an audience on Twitter or grow a Newsletter or blog.
+The key is always to remember that long-term success is all about your relationships to other people.

+You might be able to get short-term boosts using automated solutions, but eventually these will fade away.

+What stays are your relationship to people.
+It's people who link back to your blog and retweet your tweets.

+And the best way to start is by identifying the 100 people of influence that would help you the most if you had a genuine relationship with them.

+## Skyscrapers vs. Strip Malls

+> "a lot of creators want to build strip malls.
+And what I mean by that is that you get 5,000 subscribers on an email list, you know, 'okay, let me sell them this.'
+And a certain number of people buy that.
+'Okay, let me add this other thing.'
+And a certain number of people buy that.
+'Okay, now, let me add this third thing.'
+You have all of these different 'properties' built out on your real estate, and look, you're earning a great living.
+You know, we're now at $50,000 or $100,000 a year from that.
+But it's all spread.
+An example of someone building a skyscraper, and I quote them a lot, is James Clear.
+For years, he was like, 'I'm not going to monetize my email list.
+I don't care about making money from it, how do I keep writing content and buildings, build the biggest possible list.' ...He got to the point where he was like, 'Okay, I do need to make some money for this...'
+And so once a quarter, he would teach a habits workshop.
+And he would promote that workshop, I think the first one made $20,000, which was quite a lot.
+And by the time he stopped doing them, they're making like $200,000 apiece.
+But that was the only thing he allowed himself to do.
+Everything else went into building the skyscraper of the email list, taller and taller.
+And the result is that he now has an email list of over a million people." - [Nathan Barry](https://www.linkedin.com/pulse/skyscrapers-vs-strip-malls-jay-clouse)